ergo-services/ergo/docs/actors/supervisor.md

 - `period`: Time window in seconds for restart intensity
 - `keep_order`: Whether children stop sequentially (All/Rest For One only)
 - `auto_shutdown`: Whether supervisor stops when all children terminate
-- `restarts_count`: Number of restart timestamps currently tracked
+- `restarts_count`: Number of supervisor-level restart timestamps currently tracked
 - `children_total`: Total child specs defined
 - `children_running`: Currently running children
 - `children_disabled`: Disabled children that won't restart
+- `child:<name>:restarts`: Per-child restart count, only present for children with `Intensity > 0` in their `SupervisorChildRestart`

 **Simple One For One:**
 - `type`: "Simple One For One"
 - `strategy`: Restart strategy
 - `intensity`: Maximum restart count within period
 - `period`: Time window in seconds
-- `restarts_count`: Number of restart timestamps tracked
+- `restarts_count`: Number of supervisor-level restart timestamps tracked
 - `specs_total`: Total child spec templates
 - `specs_disabled`: Disabled specs
 - `instances_total`: Total running instances across all specs
-- `child:<name>`: Number of running instances for specific child spec
+- `child:<name>`: Number of running instances for that child spec
-- `child:<name>:args`: Number of instances with custom args for specific child spec
+- `child:<name>:args`: Number of instances with custom args for that child spec
+- `child:<name>:restarts`: Aggregated per-instance restart count for that spec, only present when the spec has `Intensity > 0` in its `SupervisorChildRestart`

 The Observer UI displays this information in real-time, letting you monitor supervision trees, track restart patterns, and identify failing components.
 You can also query this data programmatically: